 Decisions will be made ahead of offers for that round.
 Those approved will be given special consideration to be allocated in their required geographical area, but must still score highly enough to be made an offer.
 The handbook gives more detail on how this will work.

 - Deferred start date - usually a deferred start date can only be granted for statutory reasons (ill health, maternity leave, etc.).
-Please note this can include a period of illness or maternity leave prior to making an application that has delayed the achievement of foundation competences.
+Please note this can include a period of illness or maternity leave prior to making an application that has delayed the achievement of foundation competence.

 You must provide contact details, including email addresses, of three referees who have supervised your clinical training during the last two years of your employment or undergraduate training.
 One referee must be your current or most recent consultant or educational supervisor familiar with your clinical development.

 You should contact your clinical referees in advance to confirm that they are willing to provide a reference and are available and able to do so in the time period required for selection and appointment; ensure they provide you with an email address they will regularly access as this will be used when requesting references.

 It is possible to change your referees after submission of your form; giving you opportunity to add more recent supervisors since completing your application should you wish to do so.
 You can do this up until a reference has been submitted or until the reference submission closing date.

 For further advice about references please refer to the 'Completing the form' section of the Applying FAQs.

 Here you are required to read and answer the nine (yes/no) questions on criminal records and fitness to practise.
 Before answering the questions please carefully read the information on the page detailing what and why this information is required.

 You are not required, or able, to provide any details on the application form beyond the yes/no but will be required to send details using a standard form once you have submitted your application; information should be sent no later than the application closing date.

 The form can be downloaded from the resource bank of the MDRS Specialty Training website and should be sent to the region managing your application.
 Details can be found in the 'who do I contact?' section of each specialty's page.